Z6543/Write-into-screen/README.md

 This program can be used to simulate keyboard events, and transfer files through the clipboard.

-The program reads the config.json file, and applies the commands from it.
+The program reads the config.json file and applies the commands from it.

 # Usage
 The valid JSON commands are: